-Checklist for Fall Semester of Senior Year: Practicum
+Checklist for Practicum

 The following items should be completed by the Student: (Please share with your cooperating teachers.)
 Two days a week in the classroom, full day, with your cooperating teachers.

-- Day of attendance to be determined with your cooperating teacher. - Attendance = start with your ISD. - Monday holidays must be made up if your attendance day is on a Monday. - First weekly report is due the 2nd week of attendance. - Weekly Reflections (submitted electronically each week to course instructor via Canvas and in TK20)

-Help the cooperating teacher as needed.
+Day of attendance to be determined with your cooperating teacher.
+Attendance = start with your ISD.
+Monday holidays must be made up if your attendance day is on a Monday.
+First weekly report is due the 2nd week of attendance.
+Weekly Report and Reflection (completed by the Clinical Teacher and submitted electronically each week to course instructor via Canvas and in TK20) Help the cooperating teacher as needed.
 Attend at least one ARD meeting with cooperating teacher.
 Teach at least one lesson (15 minute minimum) using the SPED program lesson plan template.
 Teach one 30 minute lesson to be observed by the course instructor using the SPED program lesson plan template.